Kunstmaan/KunstmaanBundlesCMS/docs/GoingSingleLanguage.md

 mv app/config/routing.singlelang.yml app/config/routing.yml
 ```

-*WARNING: If you generated bundles before going single language, checht that you have all routing moved over to the new routing file!*
+*WARNING: If you generated bundles before going single language, check that you have all routing moved over to the new routing file!*

 ## 2) Change the security.yml